 - The Museum of Aviation.

-A recent, fun and also educational addition is the Museum of Kitsch, wherein you’ll encounter a selection of communist-era kitsch items which were part of the mainstream, back in the day.
+A recent, fun, and also educational addition is the Museum of Kitsch, wherein you’ll encounter a selection of communist-era kitsch items that were part of the mainstream, back in the day.

 If what you want to visit in Romania is more than the capital city, then you may want to head to the hilly Transylvania.